On the structure of noncollapsed Ricci flow limit spaces: Introduction

-where the infimum is taken over all $\tau>0$ for which the Nash entropy $\NN_{x^*}(\tau)$ is well-defined. \end{enumerate} \end{defn}
+for every $x^*\in M\times\III^{++}$, where the infimum is taken over all $\tau>0$ for which the Nash entropy is well-defined. \end{defn}

 It is clear that any closed Ricci flow defined on a closed time interval of length $T$ can, via a time translation, be assumed to be defined on $\III^{++}$.
 The definition of the Nash entropy $\NN_{x^*}$ based at a spacetime point $x^*$ is given in Definition \ref{defnentropy}.
-Condition (ii) is equivalent to a uniform non-collapsing condition.
-By Perelman's celebrated monotonicity formula, any closed Ricci flow $\{M^n,(g(t))_{t \in \III^{++}}\}$ satisfying
+The condition defining $\MM(n,Y,T)$ is equivalent to a uniform noncollapsing condition.
+By Perelman's celebrated monotonicity formula, any closed Ricci flow $\{M^n,(g(t))_{t\in\III^{++}}\}$ satisfying